-The intent is for the PU or LF to have an effective system to collect, check and report good quality data, as outlined in the Farm Data Requirements Document.
+The intent is for the Producer to ensure that accurate and complete Producer-level data is collected, validated and reported, as outlined in the Farm Data Requirements Document.
 In a SH and MF context, this Indicator covers all relevant data collected and reported on at the PU-level.
 For LFs, this Indicator covers all data requirements.